-Thank you for choosing to lead the way and learn ways to lift your voice to create real, positive change around the world by advocating and fundraising around pressing global issues.
+Thank you for choosing to lift your voice to create real, positive change around the world by advocating and fundraising around pressing global issues.

 Your CRS Club can continue to lead the way by visiting crs.org/crsclubs.

 Join us